 A TLD refers to a top-level domain which you see most often as an extension after the business name as .com, .net or .org.
 There are more options for TLDs coming on the market with choices such as .tv, .jobs and even customised names.
 Today, most people in the world use .com and .net as their TLD.
 Since .com and .net are the most recognised choices for people searching the Web it is good to have your name registered with those TLDs.

 You have probably heard of Facebook, Twitter, LinkedIn – these are a collection of social networks that allow you to create a business “page” or “profile” to which you can add content including images and video.
 Social networks are great places to interact with customers and promote events, sales, discounts, etc. While social networks are good marketing tools, it is important to maintain the control and professionalism of your own website as well.
 Our small business survey found that 90 per cent of consumers prefer a business to have a website over a social media page or online directory listing.

 A: Don’t know which top-level domain to use?
 We understand – with so many domains to choose from, you should consider a reputable one that’s powered by Verisign.
 Explore our domain names to learn which one best fits your business’ needs.

 A: That’s a great question.
-With almost 326.4 million registered domain names out there, you need to check if the domain name you want is available first – you can easily find out with our tool to help your register a domain name.
+With approximately 334.6 million registered domain names out there, you need to check if the domain name you want is available first – you can easily find out with our tool to help you register a domain name.
 You can also find availability statuses through registrar sites.